gabrielcossette/ITStrategy/presentations/en/strategies.md

 - Make digital services a priority for ESDC
 - Align with Digital Standards, EA and API procedures
 - Continously improve "high performer" capabilities

+How?

+--

+### Cultural

+- Support a generative culture (as outlined by Westrum)
+- Encourage and support learning
+- Support and facilitate collaboration among teams
+- Provide resources and tools that make work meaningful
+- Support or embody transformational leadership

 ---